charlesrt/be-a-deletist/google.md

 [Skip to guide](#guide) | [Skip to navigation](#nav)

 With all the negative news Facebook has been getting it was easy to be ignorant about Google.
 I knew Google tracked me and used that data to advertise to me.
 I knew that.
 That's why I'd changed browsers and started using a different search engine.
 But for some I never thought of that data collection in the same scary light as I did with Facebook.
-Until I came across a [thread of Twitter](https://twitter.com/iamdylancurran/status/977560174117474304).
+Until I came across a [thread on Twitter](https://twitter.com/iamdylancurran/status/977560174117474304).
 I won't repeat the content of that here, I'll just go through the steps you should take to check out your data and stop Google tracking you.

 <span id="guide"></span>
 ## See for yourself what data Google has [#](#guide)